Shane Woewodin

 Shane Woewodin (born 12 July 1976) is a retired Australian rules football player who played 200 games with the Melbourne and Collingwood Football Clubs.
 He was the recipient of the Brownlow Medal in 2000.
-He formerly served as the Offensive Skills coach of the Brisbane Lions, and also as the head coach of the Lions' NEAFL reserves team.

 Early career

 Born to Ukrainian parents, Woewodin played the majority of his junior career at the Lynwood Ferndale Junior Football Club predominantly as a centre half-forward.
 LFJFC was a part of the East Fremantle recruiting zone.
-Shane attended Kent Street Senior High School as a teenager was made his debut for the seniors of East Fremantle in the West Australian Football League (WAFL) in 1995.
+Shane attended Kent Street Senior High School as a teenager and made his debut for the seniors of East Fremantle in the West Australian Football League (WAFL) in 1995.
 In 1997, he was picked up by Melbourne in the pre-season draft.

 AFL career

 Melbourne

-He had a fine start to his career, playing more than 100 consecutive games from his debut.
+Woewodin had played more than 100 consecutive games since his debut.

-The highlight of Woewodin's career remains his 2000 Brownlow Medal victory, in which he finished ahead of favourite Scott West of the Western Bulldogs in the votes.
-Woewodin also played in the losing Grand Final team against Essendon that year.
+The highlight of Woewodin's career is his 2000 Brownlow Medal victory, in which he finished ahead of favourite Scott West of the Western Bulldogs.
+Woewodin played in the losing Grand Final team against Essendon that year.

-The 2001 season saw Woewodin suffer the infamous "Brownlow Blues", struggling through injury and poor form as the Demons slid outside the final eight.
+In the 2001 AFL season, Woewodin experienced injury and poor form as the Demons finished outside the final eight.